DmitriyShum/hotspot/SECURITY.md

 ## Reporting a Vulnerability

-### Please report any suspected vulnerabilities to contace@dhotspot.xyz
+### Please report any suspected vulnerabilities to contact@dhotspot.xyz

 ## Repository information: